 Your information has been modified successfully.
 Do you want to save your changes?

-An L&D strategy, also known as a Learning and Development strategy, is a vital tool for organizations to align their corporate training with business objectives.
+An L&D strategy is a vital tool for organizations to align their corporate training with business objectives.
 It ensures that staff learning and development needs are effectively met and that the company's skills requirements for senior management are being developed.
 Here are some tips to help you ensure high-impact talent development and corporate training through an L&D strategy.